 How do you clean a Polariser (CPL) filter?

-Depending on your filter brand, cleaning your CPL can seem an impossible task.
+Depending on your filter brand, cleaning your CPL can seem like an impossible task.
 The brand I had trouble with was Hoya.
-Hoya make a great Circular Polariser, but the coating is so thick that it traps grease which cannot be removed with a normal cleaning technique.
+Hoya makes a great Circular Polariser, but the coating is so thick that it traps grease, which cannot be removed with a normal cleaning technique.
 The coating is important because it protects the surface of the filter against scratches and helps to reduce flare.
 Lens flare is caused by having several layers of glass.
 A CPL (and Variable ND) adds an extra two layers of glass, so the coating is more important.
-If your circular polariser or variable ND have become impossible to clean, then you might need a 99% ethyl alcohol.mixed with distilled water.
+If your circular polariser or variable ND have become impossible to clean, then you might need a 99% ethyl alcohol mixed with distilled water.
 This will dissolve any grease.